Trim tab: On boats

-Uses in aircraft
+On aircraft

-All fixed-wing aircraft must have a system to allow the pilot to determine the airspeed, and maintain that airspeed with a minimum of control force and mental concentration.
-Elevator trim frees the pilot from exerting constant force on the pitch controls.
-Instead, the pilot adjusts a longitudinal trim control (often in the form of a wheel) to cancel out control forces for a given airspeed and weight distribution.
-Typically, when this trim control (wheel or lever) is rotated or moved forward, the nose pitches down; conversely, if the trim control is moved back, the tail becomes "heavy", and the nose pitches up.
+Trim tabs are variously integrated into the rudder, elevators, and ailerons of a fixed-wing aircraft.
+As such, they are elements of an aircraft's system for allowing the pilot to control and maintain airspeed with a minimum of inputs and mental concentration.
 Many newer aircraft, especially jet aircraft, have electric trim controls.

+Elevator trim frees the pilot from exerting constant force on the pitch controls, by adjusting trim control (often in the form of a vertical wheel) to cancel out control forces for a given airspeed and weight distribution.
+Typically, when this wheel is rotated up (or lever raised) the aircraft's nose pitches down; rotating it down (or depressing the lever) lowers the tail and raises the nose.

 Many airplanes also have rudder and/or aileron trim systems.
-On some of these, the rudder trim tab is rigid but adjustable on the ground by bending: it is angled slightly to the left (when viewed from behind) to lessen the need for the pilot to push the rudder pedal constantly to overcome the left-turning tendencies of many prop-driven aircraft.
-Some aircraft have hinged rudder trim tabs that the pilot can adjust in flight.
+On some, the rudder trim tab is hinged and adjustable during flight; on others it is only adjustable on the ground (to lessen the need for the pilot to push the rudder pedal constantly to overcome the left-turning tendencies of many prop-driven aircraft).

 Most fixed-wing aircraft have a trim tab on the elevator.
 However, alternative means of controlling the speed and attitude of the aircraft are sometimes used, including: